-Maud’s godparents were her paternal uncle Leopold, Duke of Albany; Prince Frederick William of Hesse-Kassel; Victor of Hohenlohe-Langenburg; the Adelheid-Marie of Anhalt-Dessau; King Charles XV of Sweden; Princess Marie of Leiningen; her maternal aunt Maria Feodorovna of Russia; Crown Princess Louise of Denmark; and her great-grand aunt Cecilia, Duchess of Inverness.
+Maud’s godparents were her paternal uncle Leopold, Duke of Albany; Frederick William of Hesse-Kassel; Victor of Hohenlohe-Langenburg; Adelheid-Marie of Anhalt-Dessau; King Charles XV of Sweden; Marie of Leiningen; her maternal aunt Maria Feodorovna of Russia; Crown Princess Louise of Denmark; and her great-grand aunt Cecilia, Duchess of Inverness.

-As the youngest surviving child, Maud was lucky to have a less austere upbringing than her siblings and she was reportedly her father’s favourite child.
+As the youngest, Maud was lucky to have a less austere upbringing than her siblings and she was reportedly her father’s favourite child.
 Maud was a tomboy, which earned her the nickname of Harry, and she loved sports and horse riding.
 Maud and her siblings used to spend their summer holidays in Denmark and often went on cruises around Norway and the Mediterranean.

 Maud was in her late twenties before she decided to find a husband and she set her sights on marrying Francis of Teck, the younger brother of her sister-in-law, Mary, however he ignored her advances.
 Instead Maud married her first cousin, Carl of Denmark, the second son of Crown Prince Frederick of Denmark and Louise of Sweden, on 22 July 1896.
 The newlyweds lived in Copenhagen, however they were given Appleton House on the Sandringham Estate as a wedding gift and their only child, Alexander, was born there on 2 July 1903.